mikelambert/dancedeets-monorepo/README.txt

 Third, to setup dancedeets, run ./setup.sh.
 It will download and install libraries, and setup some in our lib/ directory for uploading to appengine.

-Then you need to download babel (the jsx->js converter), and run:
-$ babel jsx --watch --out-dir js --compact true to ensure our jsx files are processed correctly (and continuously).
+Then you need to download babel (the jsx->js converter), and run ./babel.sh to ensure our jsx files are processed correctly (and continuously).

 You can run: